gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

 topology whenever it is changed, and can rely that their handle is valid until the next update.
 The domain decomposition element is defined as friend class to be able to update the local topology when needed.

+### Reference temperature manager

+Some simulation techniques such as simulated annealing and simulated tempering need to be able to change the reference temperature of the simulation.
+The reference temperature manager allows elements to register callbacks so they are informed when the reference temperature is changed.
+They can then perform any action they need upon change of the reference temperature, such as updating a local value, scaling velocities, or recalculating a temperature coupling integral.

+When changing temperature, the clients are also informed about which algorithm changed the temperature.
+This is required for compatibility to the legacy implementation - different algorithms react differently (or not at all) to reference temperature change from different sources.
+The current implementation does not attempt to fix these inconsistencies, but rather makes the choices in the legacy implementation very explicit, which will allow to tackle these issues more easily moving forward.